HUMSI — Human Security Initiative

 Narcisa Andundia-Carillo, an asylum seeker from Ecuador who fled extortion and death threats, was detained by ICE on December 3, 2025 during a routine check-in at 630 Sansome Street in San Francisco.
 Despite having no criminal record and consistently appearing for immigration hearings, ICE alleged she missed a July 23, 2025 check-in that was not visible on her application.
 The court granted a temporary restraining order requiring her immediate release and prohibiting re-detention without a pre-deprivation hearing.

-Border Patrol occupation of New Orleans sparks community resistance
+Border Patrol deployment to New Orleans faces community resistance amid documented staged operations

 Dec 3, 2025New Orleans, LA

-In December 2025, 250 Border Patrol agents were deployed to New Orleans as part of Operation Catahoula Crunch, a two-month crackdown aimed at making 5,000 arrests.
-The deployment prompted widespread community organizing and the formation of Ojos, an ICE-watch group that trained residents to document and report agent activity through a coordinated WhatsApp network, enabling undocumented residents to make informed decisions about movement.
+In December 2025, 250 Border Patrol agents were deployed to New Orleans for Operation Catahoula Crunch, a two-month crackdown aimed at making 5,000 arrests.
+The deployment prompted widespread community organizing and the formation of Ojos, an ICE-watch group that trained residents to document and report agent activity through a coordinated WhatsApp network.
+Internal communications revealed Border Patrol Commander Gregory Bovino characterized the operation as creating "massive disturbance" while agents conducted vehicle tag checks at apartment complexes, enabling undocumented residents to make informed decisions about movement.

 Immigration agents detain U.S. citizen woman in Florida Keys